 Dr. Shah has special expertise in the surgical treatment of benign and malignant tumors in the head and neck area, including tumors of the mouth, pharynx, (throat), larynx, (voice box), sinuses, skull base, thyroid, parathyroid, and salivary glands as well as tumors of the skin, soft tissues, and bones.

-Since 1992, he has been Chief of the Head and Neck Service in the Department of Surgery and also leads the Head and Neck Disease Management Team at Memorial Sloan Kettering Cancer Center.
+He served as Chief of the Head and Neck Service in the Department of Surgery from 1992 to 2015 and also led the Head and Neck Disease Management Team at Memorial Sloan Kettering Cancer Center.
 This multidisciplinary team of more than 30 specialists includes head and neck surgeons, radiation oncologists, medical oncologists, endocrinologists, radiologists, maxillofacial prosthodontists, as well as plastic and reconstructive surgeons.
 Members of the team work together to develop treatment plans for each of our head and neck cancer patients that incorporate the latest technology and most advanced surgical techniques, including minimally invasive surgery, laser surgery, robotic surgery, and non-surgical cancer therapies.

 Dr. Shah’s special interests are in the field of skull base surgery and surgery to preserve the function of the throat (pharynx) and the voice box (larynx).
 He has developed many new surgical procedures that enable surgeons to remove tumors from complex areas, such as the base of the skull.
 Because of these advances it is now feasible to preserve organ function and facial appearance to a far greater degree than was previously possible.